Self-Employed Social Security Contributions 2026: URSSAF Rates, Calculation and Payment Calendar

 Payment is made online via your URSSAF account on urssaf.fr, or by direct debit.

-TNS Social Contribution Optimization Strategies
+TNS Social Contribution Optimization Strategies#

-Balancing Remuneration and Dividends (SARL)
+Balancing Remuneration and Dividends (SARL)#

 For a majority manager of a SARL, the key question is: how to split between remuneration and dividends?

-- Remuneration generates TNS contributions (35–45%) but is deductible from the company's profit (IS saving of 15% or 25%);
+- Remuneration generates TNS contributions but remains deductible from the company's profit (corporate tax saving of 15% up to 42,500 euros of profit, 25% above);

-Maximizing the Retirement Savings Plan (PER)
+Maximizing the Retirement Savings Plan (PER)#

 TNS workers can deduct their contributions to an individual PER (formerly a Madelin contract) from their professional income within limits more favorable than for employees.
 These contributions directly reduce the taxable base AND the social contribution calculation base.